Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis

 \subsection{Quantitative Results}

 \paragraph{Performance of Commercial Models.} As one of the pioneering commercial large models integrated with video comprehension capabilities, Gemini 1.5 Pro has achieved the best performance among its peers on \datasetname.
-As depicted in Figure~\ref{fig:gemini-eval-wrt-question-type}, with video frames as input alone, Gemini 1.5 Pro attains an accuracy of 75.7\%, surpassing GPT-4V and GPT-4o by 15\% and 9.5\%, respectively.
+As depicted in Table~\ref{tab:open-source-eval-results-wrt-duration}, with video frames as input alone, Gemini 1.5 Pro attains an accuracy of 75\%, surpassing GPT-4V and GPT-4o by 15.1\% and 3.1\%, respectively.
 Table~\ref{gemini-eval-results-wrt-duration-topic} shows the fine-grained performance of Gemini 1.5 Pro.
-Among the six major video categories, Gemini 1.5 Pro performs the best in Film \& Television, achieving an accuracy of 79.1\%, while performing the lowest in the Sports Competition category, with an accuracy of 71.1\%.
-As video duration increases, Gemini 1.5 Pro's performance declines (e.g., $-$14.8\% from short to long videos), highlighting the model's weakness in capturing long-range temporal relationships.
-Nevertheless, Gemini 1.5 Pro's performance on long videos still surpasses all open-source models on short videos, demonstrating its superior capabilities.
+Among the 6 major video categories, Gemini 1.5 Pro performs the best in Artistic Performance while performing the lowest in the Sports Competition category.
+As video duration increases, Gemini 1.5 Pro's performance declines (e.g., $-$14.3\% from short to long videos), highlighting the model's weakness in capturing long-range temporal relationships.
+Nevertheless, Gemini 1.5 Pro's performance on long videos still surpasses almost all open-source models, except for VILA-1.5, on short videos, demonstrating its superior capabilities.
 In addition to visual frame input, Gemini 1.5 Pro's support for additional modalities, including subtitles and audios, provides opportunities for further performance improvement.
-For example, Table~\ref{gemini-eval-results-wrt-duration-topic} displays that using audios can increase accuracy by 7.2\% for long videos, the improvement in the multilingual category even reaches 16.6\%.
+For example, Table~\ref{gemini-eval-results-wrt-duration-topic} displays that using audios can increase accuracy by 6.2\% for long videos, and the improvement in the multilingual category even reaches 16.7\%.
 We can also see that the effect of subtitles and audios is different in these six categories.
 These motivate future research to develop versatile models that can support a wider range of modality inputs.